aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/565_cicd/tf-files.md

 ### null-auth-cicd.tf & null-load_ecr.tf

-These null provioners envoke the auth-cicd.sh and load_ecr.sh scripts below Note the use of the **depends_on** in both to ensure they don't run until the underlying recources are in place
+These null provisioners evoke the auth-cicd.sh and load_ecr.sh scripts below Note the use of the **depends_on** in both to ensure they don't run until the underlying resources are in place

 {{%expand "Expand here to see the code" %}}
 ```bash